Google Chrome: Web standards support

-In 2011, on the official CSS 2.1 test suite by standardization organization W3C, WebKit, the Chrome rendering engine, passes 89.75% (89.38% out of 99.59% covered) CSS 2.1 tests.
+In 2011, on the official CSS 2.1 test suite by the standardization organization W3C, WebKit, the Chrome rendering engine, passed 89.75% (89.38% out of 99.59% covered) CSS 2.1 tests.

-On the HTML5 web standards test, Chrome 41 scores 518 out of 555 points, placing it ahead of the five most popular desktop browsers.
-Chrome 41 on Android scores 510 out of 555 points.
-Chrome 44 scores 526, only 29 points less than the maximum score.
+On the HTML5 web standards test, Chrome 41 scored 518 out of 555 points, placing it ahead of the five most popular desktop browsers.
+Chrome 41 on Android scored 510 out of 555 points.
+Chrome 44 scored 526, only 29 points less than the maximum score.

 User interface

-By default, the main user interface includes back, forward, refresh/cancel and menu buttons.
+By default, the main user interface includes back, forward, refresh/cancel, and menu buttons.
 A home button is not shown by default, but can be added through the Settings page to take the user to the new tab page or a custom home page.

 Tabs are the main component of Chrome's user interface and have been moved to the top of the window rather than below the controls.
-This subtle change contrasts with many existing tabbed browsers which are based on windows and contain tabs.
-Tabs, with their state, can be transferred seamlessly between window containers by dragging.
+This subtle change contrasts with many existing tabbed browsers, which are based on windows and contain tabs.
+Tabs, with their state, can be transferred between window containers by dragging.
 Each tab has its own set of controls, including the Omnibox.